t4corun/qmk_userspace/keyboards/ploopyco/madromys/keymaps/t4corun/readme.md

 # Ploopy Adept

-I'm using this more as a standalone input device with my wireless Totem therefore it doesn't leverage my user files.
+Coded this as a standalone mouse as it mainly uses out of the box QMK functionality to achieve the desired features.
+I use this with my ZMK Totem

 Features:
 - Momentary Drag scroll for mouse wheel emulation